Wologman/Python_Notes/Tricky Python Structures.md

 With a simple function you write yourself, there might be easier ways to debug, but this could also be applied to some imported function you don't really know much about.

 ### Monitor the state of a function
-Say we wish to monitor some state of a function, that wouldn't normally be returned, but we don't want to modify the function its self.
+Say we wish to monitor some state, or use of a function, but we don't want to modify the function its self.
 This is an excellent reason to use a decorator.

 Here is a simple example where we store a state, in this case the number of calls of a function, in the wrapper.